-If you’re working with Service Area Businesses (SABs), you’ve no doubt been asked about Google’s Local Services Ads (LSAs).
+If you’re working with Service Area Businesses (SABs) or professional services, you’ve no doubt been asked about Google’s Local Services Ads (LSAs).
 In this ultimate guide to LSAs, contributor Tom Waddington breaks down where these new ads came from, where they’re headed next, and how to get the most from them.

 Google Local Services is a pay-per-lead advertising platform that Google began expanding to several new verticals and markets outside of California in mid-2017.

 The product was initially called “Home Services ads” and began as a beta test in the San Francisco area in 2015.
 Businesses that appeared in these Home Services ads were required to complete a screening process to make sure relevant insurance and licensing requirements were met.
 Criminal background checks for employees were also required as part of Google’s screening process.

 When looking for a contractor through Home Service ads, consumers could either call a business directly or select up to three businesses from the list to request individual quotes for comparison.
 The look and process has changed since then: a consumer no longer has options to request an online quote from a single business or select multiple businesses to request simultaneous quotes.
 Currently, the only way to contact businesses to compare service quotes is to call them.

 Google expanded the program to markets outside of California in 2017, and rebranded: “Home Service ads” became “Local Services ads” (LSA).
 The look and process has continued to evolve during the expansion, but one constant has remained.
 In order for a business to be “Google Guaranteed”, they must pass Google’s screening process.
 This process continues the practices of license and insurance verification, as well as employee background checks performed by Pinkerton Consulting and Investigations.
 All employees that serve customers at their homes must complete background checks for the business to earn the “Google Guaranteed” badge.